emw7/flexms/extra/examples/ex-platform-log-spring-tracing/README.md

   4240eac59ceb21df281d7715b1754819/ee0c1f87609f4aee.
 - Start a new tracing context when called from the `SpringBootApplication`: ef198c000a3d31681a900d189184f3b5/1634ddeb1b571c32.

-Another interesting thing to be stressed is that then of `ExampleServiceA#serviceAActionSAA` is called from within `ExampleController#actionA` a new span-id is started but the trace-id is
+Another interesting thing to be stressed is that when `ExampleServiceA#serviceAActionSAA` is called from within `ExampleController#actionA` a new span-id is started but the trace-id is
 preserved: ef198c000a3d31681a900d189184f3b5/0d147832cdf99a9e.